jsr6720/goodreads-csv-to-md/posts/2021-04-07-the-energy-bus.md

 ## My Review 2/5

+### Date Read
+2021/04/07

+### Date Added
+2021/04/07

-Meh.
+My Thoughts: Meh.
 A little too strong on the manifesting and lacks grit.<br/><br/>While its true that a positive attitude can improve things this book's fable lacks the punch of Patrick Lencioni and the tenacity of actual changes.<br/><br/>If you skip this book, the one good advice it has is identify your vision statement and focus on making it reality.

 ---